Scouthoovy/DIP-GITractSegmentation/README.md

 * Intra-case atlas creation to reduce variation across scans.

 ## Dependencies
-The follwoing Python libraries are utilized to build this project:
+The following Python libraries are utilized to build this project:

 * SimpleITK: Allows for multi-dimensional image analysis.
 Used to process our NIFTI images and conduct image registration.
 * NumPy: Allows for efficent mathematical operations.